COMPARISON | 4 MIN READ

 Sage Intacct vs. Sage 300

-A Legacy ERP vs. Modern Cloud Accounting comparison.
+A legacy ERP vs. modern cloud accounting comparison.

 sage intacct vs sage 300 comparison

-Sage Intacct and Sage 300cloud offer a wide range of core financial features such as general ledger, sales and order management, accounts payable and receivable, purchasing, reporting, and more.
+Sage Intacct and Sage 300 offer a wide range of core financial features such as general ledger, sales and order management, accounts payable and receivable, purchasing, reporting, and more.
 Both integrate well with other applications and offer customization capabilities to help processes and reports meet industry- or application-specific needs.
 To help you decide which solution is right for your business, let’s look at both.

 Legacy ERP vs. Modern Cloud Accounting